Skip to content

 Frequently Asked Questions

-What effective tax rate should I use?
+What effective tax rate to use?

 Look at last year's tax return: total federal tax divided by gross income.
 Typical effective rates: 10-15% low income, 15-22% middle income, 22-30% upper-middle, 30-37% high income.
 Add state tax where applicable.
 Not the same as marginal rate (tax on last dollar), which is higher than effective.